-The International Development MSc (with specialist pathways) and the Development Management MSc (with specialist pathways) offer the opportunity for 3-6 weeks of individual fieldwork in preparation for the dissertation.
+The MSc degrees on campus offer the opportunity for 3-6 weeks of individual fieldwork in preparation for the dissertation.
 Many students arrange to be based with an NGO or other development organisation.

 - Choose where to go and what to study (in discussion with supervisor and subject to a research ethics review)